 God is aware of this and wants to repair us so we can be an asset to the Body and not a liability.
 The Church is on the mission to save souls, and its members must be emotionally mature.
 New converts can’t come into the church just to be abused and experience the same stuff from the world forced on them.
 Therefore, the wilderness is for repair and healing of his children.

 Just like a person shouldn’t jump into a new relationship shortly after a messy breakup, likewise, Saints must take some time off from fellowship and heal after breaking up with Satan.
 Side note: Humility speeds up the healing.

 We all have a purpose.
 You’re not some spectating-tithing-focus-on-the-family-attendee as these delusional pastors would lead you to believe.
 No. You have a specific purpose.
 You’ve been given special abilities—gifts—to help in the expansion and maintenance of the kingdom of God.
 The Holy Spirit wants to prepare you for use.

-This is why it’s so important for Christians who know they’re leaders to detox from the world.
-Too many leaders see the evil in the false church and rightfully reject it, only to start a ministry and bring along other elements of the system.
+This is why it’s so important for Christians who know they called to be leaders to detox from the world.
+Too many leaders see the evil in the false church and rightfully reject it, only to start a ministry and bring along other elements of the wicked system.
 The end result is another Babylon church—this has to stop happening.

 Future leaders must count everything they know as dung, as Paul did, and exchange it for Christ (Phil 3:8).
-Teachers, pastors, and prophets must do a complete detox, hit the reset button, and relearn everything they think they know.
+Teachers, pastors, and prophets must do a complete detox, hit the reset button, and relearn everything they thought they knew.